 What to do?
-You have a job offer in a distant city and need to get youself and your family moved there fast … You are really concerned about COVID-19 being spread throughout your home by “Lookers” … You really do not like the ongoing inconveniences of the typical listing-sale process.
+You have a job offer in a distant city and need to get youself and your family moved there fast … or … You are really concerned about COVID-19 being spread throughout your home by “Lookers” … or … You really don’t like the ongoing inconveniences of the typical listing-sale process.
 Is an iBuyer service the solution?

 Who are iBuyers and what are the circumstances where these services make sense?

-If you watched recent NFL playoff games, you saw the intrusive, in-your-face 72Sold ads.
+If you’ve watched any NFL game recently, you likely saw an intrusive, in-your-face 72Sold ad.
 And just like with a circus barker hawking something you like, if you are considering a different home situation, it may seem like a good thing to do.

 What is an “iBuyer”?

-Answer … a corporate buyer of residential real estate.
+Answer … a corporate buyer, or sales broker, for residential real estate.

-iBuyer companies are trying to provide for housing part of what Amazon provides for retail sales … quick, easy delivery … except charging a premium price for the convenience, rather than a volume discount as with Amazon.
+iBuyer companies are trying to provide for housing part of what Amazon provides for retail sales … quick delivery … except charging a premium price for the convenience … rather than a volume discount as with Amazon.

 This is an update of a posting nearly two years ago that you can read here … https://homes-phoenix-az.com/ibuyers-future-or-fizzle/

-A “transition” service may seem particularly tempting if your property is likely to be difficult to sell.
-However, such difficulties are likely to result in prohibitively high fees for the service, and that’s if the iBuyer company will offer the transition service to you at all.
+A transition service may seem particularly tempting … if any iBuyer will offer the transition service to you at all.

-But even here, not all homes “qualify” for services by iBuyers.
+Not all homes “qualify” for transition services.
 The most common requirement is that you, the owner, have significant equity in the property.
-A chunk of that equity is usually the plum iBuyers are after.
-Zillow seems particularly selective.
+A chunk of that equity is the plum iBuyers are after.

-So … do you need to sell and move in a hurry?
+But … do you need to sell and move in a hurry?
 Are you really annoyed by strange people in your home?
-Or severely concerned about COVID-19 issues from people in your home?
+Are you severely concerned about COVID issues?
 Do you not want to bother with fix-ups that you know are going to be needed?
 Are you looking for a super easy transition from one home to another?

-If solving your unique problem is worth the extra cost of an iBuyer, then that’s the logical way to go.
+If solving your unique problem/preference is worth the extra cost of an iBuyer, then that’s the logical way to go.

-A full-service Realtor® at a discount is very likely the best solution, except only for the most unique problems.
+An experienced, knowledgable, full-service Realtor®, especially at a discounted commission, is very likely the best solution, except only for the most unique problems.

-I must also add that the offer by a Realtor® to buy your home if it doesn’t sell in an exceptionally short time after listing, should be evaluated in the same light as any other iBuyer offer.
+I must also add that the offer by an “ordinary” real estate agent to buy your home if it doesn’t sell in an exceptionally short time after listing, should be evaluated in the same light as any other “flipper” offer.